pranay1208/mobot_api/README.md

 ## POST /scrape

-If a resource's completion tickbox is checked, we will not return it to conserver resources and optimise speed
+If a resource's completion tickbox is checked, we will not return it to conserve resources and optimise speed

 Request format: